Generative AI: Transformers

-Transformers became the foundation for many powerful generative models, most notably the generative pre-trained transformer (GPT) series developed by OpenAI.
-They marked a major shift in natural language processing by replacing traditional recurrent and convolutional models.
-This architecture allows models to process entire sequences simultaneously and capture long-range dependencies more efficiently.
-The self-attention mechanism enables the model to capture the significance of every word in a sequence when predicting the subsequent word, thus improving its contextual understanding.
-Unlike recurrent neural networks, transformers process all the tokens in parallel, which improves the training efficiency and scalability.
-Transformers are typically pre-trained on enormous corpora in a self-supervised manner, prior to being fine-tuned.
+The self-attention mechanism enables the model to determine the relative importance of each token in a sequence when predicting the next token, thereby improving contextual understanding.
+Unlike recurrent neural networks, transformers process tokens in parallel, which improves training efficiency and scalability.
+Transformers became the foundation for the generative pre-trained transformer (GPT) series developed by OpenAI, replacing traditional recurrent and convolutional models.

 Law and regulation

 In the United States, a group of companies including OpenAI, Alphabet, and Meta signed a voluntary agreement with the Biden administration in July 2023 to watermark AI-generated content.
 In October 2023, Executive Order 14110 applied the Defense Production Act to require all US companies to report information to the federal government when training certain high-impact AI models.

-In the European Union, the proposed Artificial Intelligence Act includes requirements to disclose copyrighted material used to train generative AI systems, and to label any AI-generated output as such.
+In the European Union (EU), the Artificial Intelligence Act includes requirements to disclose copyrighted material used to train generative AI systems, and to label any AI-generated output as such.

 In China, the Interim Measures for the Management of Generative AI Services introduced by the Cyberspace Administration of China regulates any public-facing generative AI.
 It includes requirements to watermark generated images or videos, regulations on training data and label quality, restrictions on personal data collection, and a guideline that generative AI services must "adhere to socialist core values".

+In 2021, UNESCO adopted the Recommendation on the Ethics of Artificial Intelligence, the first global standard-setting instrument on AI.
+It provides guidance to member states on issues including human rights, fairness, transparency, data governance, and environmental sustainability.

+The Group of Seven (G7) launched the Hiroshima AI Process in 2023, which produced international guiding principles and a voluntary code of conduct for developers of advanced AI systems.
+In 2024, the Council of Europe adopted the Framework Convention on Artificial Intelligence and Human Rights, Democracy and the Rule of Law, the first legally binding international treaty governing artificial intelligence.